nomssi/abap_scheme/README.md

                 (else (set! quit #t) (if (number? guess) (display "Correct!")
                                                          (display "Good bye...") ) ) ) ) )

+- the [wiki pages](https://github.com/nomssi/abap_scheme/wiki) is a good place to start.

 * For questions/comments/bugs/feature requests/wishes please create an [issue](https://github.com/nomssi/abap_scheme/issues)
 * How to [enable the new editor](/editor)